sydney-mayer/CPT-Work/README.md

                     print('have no way of saving yourself and you become one with') print('the forest of riddles.')
                     print('GAME OVER')
+                    #player loses if they choose to go RIGHT
             else:
                 print(' ')
                 print('The old woman laughs in triumph.
 She speaks:')